seL4/microkit/docs/manual.md

 On x86-64, a PD with a VCPU cannot have child PDs.

-The `virtual_machine` element has the following attributes:
+The `virtual_machine` element has the following attribute:

 * `name`: A unique name for the virtual machine

+On ARM, it supports the following additional attributes:
 * `priority`: (optional) The priority of the virtual machine (integer 0 to 254); defaults to 0.
 * `budget`: (optional) The VM's budget in microseconds; defaults to 1,000.
 * `period`: (optional) The VM's period in microseconds; must not be smaller than the budget; defaults to the budget.

+On x86-64, the VM shares its scheduling parameters with the parent PD.

 Additionally, it supports the following child elements: